TENT: Fully Test-Time Adaptation By Entropy Minimization

 First, the authors note that once we switch the model to entropy minimization we run the risk of causing it to deviate from its training.
 While you could choose a sufficiently small learning rate or add KL regularization to alleviate this, the authors opt for freezing most of the model and only updating the learnable parameters in the batch norm layers.

 Second, we must use batches.
-If we minimize single examples we’ll just assign all of the mass to the most likely class.
+If we minimize single examples the model might just learn to assign more mass to that class instead of something more generalizable.

 TENT example